Dead People Server

 J. Edgar Hoover ("well dressed" FBI honcho) -- Dead.
 Died May 2, 1972.
 Born January 1, 1895.
 In charge of the FBI for way too long, spied on many American citizens for no good reason, fought against civil rights in the government.
 Home Page IMDb FindAGrave

 Anthony Hopkins (actor) -- Alive.
 Born December 31, 1937.
-Superb in Howards End, frightening in Silence of the Lambs; named the AFI's Top Movie Villain in 1993.
-IMDb
+Superb in Howards End and Remains of the Day, frightening in Silence of the Lambs; named the AFI's Top Movie Villain for Hannibal Lector in 1993.
+Home Page twitter IBDB IMDb

 Grace Murray Hopper (Computer scientist) -- Dead.
 Died January 1, 1992.
 Born December 9, 1906.
 The mother of COBOL, she coined the term "bug" after a hardware problem in an early system turned out to be a moth on a relay Home Page